slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This is not one of those impractical posts showing the results of a VirusTotal scan against a scratch-coded simple reverse shell to judge whether it'll pass as the payload for an actual red-teaming engagement and if so terming it as a bypass.

 Before we begin I want to make it clear that I was neither employed by any company nor paid by an individual to perform these tests.
-All of this was done on personal interest and curiosity.
+All of this was done on personal interest and curiosity just to confirm whether I could.

 ## Preparing the test environment
 Of course we would need to set up a test environment to run the scenario.
 Here are the things you'd need: